 Removable storage, in computing terms, is any form of data storage which is not incorporated into the computer itself.
-In addition to providing a form of backup by removing data from a centralized computer system, removable storage is also much more portable than an entire computer, allowing people to easily carry data back and forth from a wide variety of locations.
-It takes many forms, running the gamut from primitive punch cards to memory sticks, and the capacity varies widely depending on the type of removable storage and how old it is.
+In addition to providing a form of backup by removing data from a centralized computer system, it is also much more portable than an entire computer, allowing people to easily carry data back and forth from a wide variety of locations.

 In earlier days of computer, punch cards and magnetic tape were the operating methods of removable storage.
 Punch cards have been used to store data for centuries, but were especially well suited to computing because they lent themselves well to storing data in a binary form.
 Magnetic tape was the next step from punch cards, allowing computer users to store more data on a more quickly written medium.
 Ironically, punch cards are actually a more stable form of removable storage than magnetic tape, which can easily be corrupted.

 Get startedWikibuy compensates us when you install Wikibuy using the links we provided.

 As computers became more widespread, floppy disks and compact discs (CDs) became a more widely used form of removable storage.
 Both had larger capacities than earlier methods, and companies constantly struggled to manufacture disks with a larger capacity as computers generated files of ever greater size.
 While earlier compact storage was measured in kilobytes, later forms were able to store much larger files: most CDs, for example, can store data measured in megabytes.